tiendn/Research/Javascript/Code Push/readme.md

 1. What different between Staging and Production ?

     It just another version build.
 If your app build with `STAGGING` key, any `STAGGING` will be sync with your app, but not `PRODUCTION` and vice versa.

+    `STAGGING` means your **Release** app should be tested in **Internal Testing**, or for the purpose of testing a small number of users.

+    Then, you feel this build is `Stable`, change this status to `PRODUCTION`

 2. If don't provide `CodePushDevelopmentKey`, what problem?

     The error messageg here:

-        [CodePush] 400: An update check must include a valid deployment key - please check that your app has been configured correctly.
+        [CodePush] 400: An update check must include a valid deployment key.
+Please check that your app has been configured correctly.
 To view available deployment keys, run 'code-push deployment ls <appName> -k'